Both Teams to Score Tips – 19/1 Accumulator from Saturday’s 3pm Kick-offs

 ✔️Great existing customer offers

 Min deposit requirement.
-Free Bets are paid as Bet Credits and are available for use upon settlement of bets to value of qualifying deposit.
+Free Bets are paid as Bet Credits and are available for use upon settlement of qualifying bets.
 Min odds, bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 Time limits and T&Cs apply.
-Registration required.

 Relevant news